 It means fun!
 Click here to learn the lingo of Mardi Gras.

-Masking became a tradition because during early Carnivals, people put on masks to be able to mingle outside their class and keep their reputation untarnished.
+Masking became a tradition because, during early Carnivals, people put on masks to be able to mingle outside their class and keep their reputation untarnished.
 Float riders are required to wear masks by law in keeping with the mystery and tradition, and many krewes never reveal who their king or queen is.

 While you can buy tickets to some Mardi Gras Balls and for great seats in viewing stands around the city, most Mardi Gras events and all parades are free.
 That’s why it’s called “The greatest free show on Earth.”

 While some people decide to costume all the time, you’ll always be fine in jeans, a T-shirt, and close-toed shoes.
-Mardi Gras colors (purple, green and gold) are encouraged.
+Mardi Gras colors (purple, green, and gold) are encouraged.
 Click here for some inspiration.

 The fastest way to get around during Mardi Gras is on foot.
 The streetcars run during Mardi Gras season but those along parade routes have limited hours and routes.
+See here for more information about navigating Mardi Gras.

 There are a ton of restaurants located along (or near) the parade routes.
 There are also a number of food stands that pop up during the season, including food trucks.
 Try these bars and restaurants along the parade route.